 Ryan Woodley, BYU alumnus, CEO of Progressive Leasing and member of ACET, was the keynote speaker.
 His topic was titled, “Building Yourself, Your Peers, and Your Organization.”

 First, Woodley explained how to build yourself.
-As a teenager, he grew up on a farm in Washington.
+As a teenager, he grew up on a farm in Oregon.
 Woodley loved to ride motorcycles, and owned a small one that would go up to 15 miles per hour.
 However, when he ducked his head down and pulled his arms in, he could get in another mile or two per hour.
 One day, this resulted in a small crash while riding down a hill, and after asking what happened, Woodley’s mother said to him, “It’s okay to have your head down, but you’ve got to have your eyes up.”

 Woodley’s mother’s advice has stuck with him throughout his career.
 Woodley knew that he could still keep his head down and keep doing his job, while keeping his eyes up and being aware of his surroundings